 Megan manages the Authority’s two urban open space grant programs, which fund local projects such as trails, parks, and community gardens.
 She also coordinates grants the Authority receives that support the agency’s land acquisition, stewardship, planning, and other work.
 Megan joined the Authority in January 2016 after several years managing operations at local environmental nonprofits.
 She has a Master’s in Landscape Architecture from Cal Poly Pomona, where she focused on environmental planning and green infrastructure.
 She spends her free time exploring the Bay Area with her dog Trixie.

-Nisha is the Office Assistant.
-As part of the Administrative/Finance Team, she works closely with all staff to support the agency and their day to day operations.
+Nisha is the Administrative Assistant for the Administrative and Finance Team.
+She provides a variety of responsible office, administrative, secretarial and clerical support.
 Nisha has streamlined and improved numerous processes and procedures.
 Nisha has an administrative background from the Outdoor and Lifestyle industry.
 She graduated from San Jose State University with a B.A. in Design Studies and Advertising.
 In her free time, she enjoys spending time with her family and getting outdoors.

 As the Educational Programs Coordinator, Teri oversees the Authority's docent and educational programming.
 This includes managing educational partnerships and coordinating public hikes and presentations, astronomy programs, and other educational opportunities for our community and youth.
 Teri has a background in park interpretation and environmental education from California State Parks, Santa Clara County Parks, San Jose City Parks, and the Youth Science Institute.
 She has also been faculty for West Valley College's Park Management Program.
 Her personal passion is creating inclusive nature experiences for people with disabilities.
 In her free time, Teri likes to write fiction and spend time observing wildlife.